The Problem With Palm Oil

 “Other RSPO principles stipulate a significantly reduced use of pesticides and fires; fair treatment of workers according to local and international labour rights standards, and the need to inform and consult with local communities before the development of new plantations on their land.
 You can learn more about RSPO's Principles and Criteria here.

 “Only by being RSPO-certified by an independent auditor approved by the RSPO can producers claim that they produce, use and/or sell sustainable palm oil.”

 There are some that are very adamant about ensuring you never purchase a product made with palm oil.
-The funny thing is, a majority of our products from toothpaste to ice cream and even vehicle fuel are made with unsustainable palm oil, so even the most staunch opponents of it likely still consume it in some ways.
-Planet-wise, we use it on such a large scale that it is nearly impossible to completely eradicate its use.
+The funny thing is, a majority of our products, from toothpaste to ice cream and even vehicle fuel, are made with unsustainable palm oil, so even the most staunch opponents of it likely still consume it in some ways.
+Planet-wise, we use it on such a large scale that would be nearly impossible to completely eradicate its use.
 However, we can certainly do our part by purchasing products made with sustainable sources.

 To be honest, I don’t believe in telling people what they should or shouldn’t buy.
 What I do believe in is proper education and allowing the customer to make their own decisions based on what they know.

 And now you know: Sugar Bee Bath only uses Certified Sustainable Palm Oil that has the RSPO label on it.

 But in case you are still wary about using palm oil products, that is perfectly fine.
 We have created our scent-free, colour-free, palm-free "Bare" bars just for you!